Erling Haaland signs for Borussia Dortmund from Red Bull Salzburg

 "There was a feeling right from the start that I absolutely wanted to switch to this club, go this route and play football in this incredible Dortmund atmosphere in front of more than 80,000 spectators.
 I'm already burning for it."

+Salzburg have a strong recent history of unearthing and developing young players with Sadio Mane and Naby Keita bursting onto the scene in Austria while Liverpool recently signed midfielder Takumi Minamino.

-Dortmund CEO Hans-Joachim Watzke added: "Despite many offers from absolute top clubs from all over Europe, Erling Haaland decided on the task at BVB.
+Dortmund CEO Hans-Joachim Watzke said: "Despite many offers from absolute top clubs from all over Europe, Erling Haaland decided on the task at BVB.
 Our tenacity has paid off."

-Sports director Michael Zorc, who led the negotiations, said: "We can all look forward to an ambitious, athletic and physically strong centre-forward with a pronounced goal instinct and impressive speed.
+Sports director Michael Zorc, who led the negotiations, added: "We can all look forward to an ambitious, athletic and physically strong centre-forward with a pronounced goal instinct and impressive speed.

 "We would like to develop [that] further in Dortmund.
 At the age of 19, Erling is of course just beginning a hopefully great career."